zonigold-zz/codex-cli-telegram-wrapper/README.md

 one reason: reproducibility.
 Anyone can clone it, install two dependencies (Codex CLI and `requests`), fill `.env`, and run it locally without needing a public server or HTTPS setup.

+## License

+This repository is released under the MIT License.
+See `LICENSE`.